New Student Employee Onboarding

 Please Note:

-• The employee completes only Section 1 on page 1 of Form I-9.
+• The employee completes only Section 1 of the Form -9 in Workday.

-• Form I-9 also requires that you bring original documents to establish your identity and employment eligibility.
-Please see page 2 of Form I-9 for the list of acceptable documents.
+• The Form I-9 requires that you present your original documents to an HR representative to establish your identity and employment eligibility.

-• Form I-9 cannot be submitted without the required original documents and we are unable to accept photocopies or pictures of the documents.
+• Section 2 of the Form I-9 cannot be completed without the required original documents (one item from List A or one item from both list B and C. We are unable to accept photocopies or pictures of the documents.

-• This paperwork needs completion only once, unless an employee has a break in employment of more than one year.
+• The Onboarding tasks need completion only once, unless an employee has a break in employment.

 Criminal Background Check (CBC) & Positions of Trust (POT)